HowardZorn/kage-engine/README.md

 Kage Engine is a glyph generation engine for Chinese Characters (漢字、汉字), which is mainly developed by [@kamichikoichi](https://github.com/kamichikoichi/kage-engine) (上地宏一) and [@kurgm](https://github.com/kurgm/kage-engine).

-Based on @kurgm's nodejs implementation, this repository focuses on drawing Chinese character glyphs entirely with Bezier curves instead of the previous polygons.
+Based on @kurgm's nodejs implementation, this repository focuses on drawing Chinese character glyphs entirely with Bézier curves instead of the previous polygons.

 # Example Usage